udugam/Songs-API/README.md

 # Songs API
 This API returns an Apple Music or Spotify song ID for a given song.
+The repo's code has been refactored to be individual AWS Lambda Functions for each endpoint of the API.
+See lambda folder of repo for code.

 Usage
 =====